Museum Display Cases: Anti-Reflective + UV Spec Guide

 That tradeoff is where curators have to make a deliberate decision.
 In a low-lux conservation gallery — 50 lux, indirect ambient with a single spot on the artifact — the 8%-to-1% reflection drop is the difference between a visitor seeing the artifact and seeing themselves.
 The 4% transmission cost is invisible because the eye can’t distinguish 88% from 92% at that brightness.
 AR is the right call.
 In a brightly lit retail-adjacent display — 500 lux, daylit storefront, vibrant artifact colors — the 8% reflection isn’t visually intrusive at high ambient, and the 4% transmission drop noticeably dims a vibrant piece.
 AR is usually the wrong call.

-How I check AR coating durability before sign-off
+How to check AR coating durability before you commit

 Tape peel test.
 Apply 3M 600 cellulose tape to the coated surface, press flat, peel at 90°.
 A museum-grade hard coat shows zero coating transfer onto the tape.
 A weak AR coating that will lift in cleaning will shed visibly on the first peel.

 Cross-hatch abrasion test.
 Score a 1 mm grid through the coating with a calibrated cross-hatch cutter, then run the tape peel over the grid.
-ASTM D3359 grades adhesion 0B (worst) to 5B (best); museum-grade should test 4B or 5B.
-I’ve rejected entire batches at 3B.
+ASTM D3359 grades adhesion 0B (worst) to 5B (best); museum-grade coatings should test 4B or 5B, and anything at 3B or below is worth rejecting.
+A related method, ASTM D1044 (Taber abrasion), is the reference for how much a hard coat hazes under repeated rubbing.

 Cleaning chemical exposure.
 Apply isopropyl alcohol and a microfiber cloth in 50 wipe-cycles.
 The coating should show no haze, no streaks, no visible thinning.
 Curators clean cases regularly; an AR coating that fails at 50 wipes will be visibly degraded inside 12 months of normal exhibition use.